QuentiumYT/jd-core/README.md

 - JD-GUI public releases: https://launchpad.net/~quentiumyt/+archive/ubuntu/jd-gui

 ## Description
 JD-Core is a standalone Java library containing the Java decompiler of "Java Decompiler project".
-It support Java 1.1.8 (not tested) to Java 17 (recently added), including Lambda expressions, method references and default methods.
+It support Java 1.1.8 (not tested) Java 8 to Java 21, including Lambda expressions, method references and default methods.
 JD-Core is the engine of JD-GUI.

 ## How to build JD-Core ?
 ```